-September saw a return to growth for new car registrations in the UK.
-The figures released by the Society of Motor Manufacturers and Traders (SMMT) show the UK’s new car market rose 1.0% year-on-year, with demand for electric vehicles hitting an all-time high.
-Trading places, the Kia Sportage knocked the Ford Puma into second place to be crowned the bestselling car of September 2024.
+Figures for new car registrations released by the Society of Motor Manufacturers and Traders (SMMT) show the UK’s new car market fell 6% in October, while demand for electric vehicles hit an all-time high.
+For the second month in a row, the Kia Sportage was crowned the bestselling car of the month, and it’s now hot on the heels to take the Ford Puma’s trophy as the overall bestselling car of 2024.

-Today, the SMMT and 12 manufacturers have called on Rachel Reeves, Chancellor of the Exchequer, to temporarily halve VAT on new EV purchases and scrap the VED ‘expensive car’ tax supplement, among other incentives, to reach ZEV sales mandates.
+The SMMT, along with 12 manufacturers, had previously called on Rachel Reeves, Chancellor of the Exchequer, to temporarily halve VAT on new EV purchases and scrap the VED ‘expensive car’ tax supplement, among other incentives, to reach ZEV sales mandates.
+The Autumn Budget brought in none of these measures, but did introduce harsher Fist Year Rates of Vehicle Excise Duty for non-EVs from April 2025.

 What the industry says about UK car sales